shoelace-style/shoelace/docs/overview/getting-started.md

 ## Attribution

 - Components are compiled by [Stencil](https://stenciljs.com/)
+- Documentation is powered by [Docsify](https://docsify.js.org/)
 - Theme colors and form controls are inspired by [Element](element.eleme.io)
 - Icons are courtesy of [Feather Icons](https://feathericons.com/)
-- Positioning of menus, popovers, etc. is handled by [Popper.js](https://popper.js.org/)
+- Positioning of menus, tooltips, etc. is handled by [Popper.js](https://popper.js.org/)
-- Tooltips are powered by [Tippy.js](https://atomiks.github.io/tippyjs/)
-- Documentation is powered by [Docsify](https://docsify.js.org/)
 - The Shoelace logo was designed with a single shoelace by [Adam K Olson](https://twitter.com/adamkolson)